maevelander/wp-knowledgebase/readme.txt

 = How can I customise the design? =

 You can do some basic presentation adjustments via Knowledgebase > Settings.
-Beyond this, you can completely customise the design via your theme css.
+Beyond this, you can completely customise the design by editing the template files which the plugin copes into your active theme directory.

 = It does not look good on my theme =